openstack/rally/doc/source/verification/howto/migrate_from_old_design.rst

 3) The argument ``--reconfigure`` replaces old ``--override``.
 It means that existing file will be ignored and new one will be used/created.

-4) If the argument ``--show`` is specified, a configuration of verifier will be displayed at the end of command execution.

-   .. note:: We do not have a separate command for showing configurations
-     anymore. ``rally verify configure-verifier --show`` shows an existing configuration if it exists and ``--reconfigure`` argument is not specified

 Show config
 """""""""""